SebKuzminsky/crispy-home-power/README.md

 and reports telemetry.

 The modules collaborate over CAN to charge the low modules and discharge the high modules in the expected way.
-The following scope trace shows the terminal voltage of two modules connected via CAN but not connected via their high-voltage terminals.
-The module on probe 1 is charged to ~50V, the module on probe 2 is charged to ~48V.
-The pack starts out in Sleep mode, where no modules are connected to the HV bus.
-First i command the pack to Drive/Discharge mode; the 50V module turns on its HV terminals and the 48V module remains disconnected.
-Then i command the pack to Charge mode; the high-voltage module disconnects from the HV bus and about a half second later the low-voltage module connects to the HV bus.
+The following scope trace shows the terminal voltage of three modules connected via CAN but not connected via their high-voltage terminals.

 ![](battery/charge-discharge.png)

+- module on probe 1: ~51V
+- module on probe 2: ~50V
+- module on probe 3: ~48V

+1. The pack starts out in "None" mode, where no modules are connected to the HV bus
+2. I command the pack to Charge mode; the lowest-voltage module (on probe 3) enables its FET and connects to its HV terminals to receive charge.
+The higher-voltage modules leave their FETs disabled and remain disconnected from the HV bus.
+3. I command the pack to Drive/Discharge mode; the low module that was charging disconnects, and a second or so later the highest-voltage module (on probe 1) enables its FET and connects to the HV bus to discharge.
+4. Switching back to Charge mode disables the high module and re-enables the low module.

+Note that the middle module (50V, on probe 2) was never enabled in this test.
+If the low module had charged up to ~50V it would have enabled during Charge mode, and if the high module had discharged down to ~50V it would have enabled during Discharge/Drive mode.

 ```
 CAN ID 0x502: `HOST_BatteryRequest`